daniel-s-ingram/stewart/README.md

 roslaunch stewart stewart.launch

 Note: The package currently expects a Dualshock 3 or 4 controller to be connected via USB.

 The left analog stick translates in x and y.
 R2 increases z and L2 decreases z.
 The right analog stick rotates around the x and y axes (roll and pitch).
-R1 and L1 should increase and decrease yaw, respectively, but this isn't yet working for some reason.
+R1 and L1 should increase and decrease yaw, respectively, but this isn't yet working for some reason.x